SQL*Loader provides the option to load data using a conventional path load method, and a direct path load method.

-INSERTstatements; therefore, the processing load on the Oracle database is reduced.
+INSERTstatements; therefore, the processing load on Oracle Database is reduced.

-A direct path load calls on Oracle to lock tables and indexes at the start of the load and releases them when the load is finished.
-A conventional path load calls Oracle once for each array of rows to process a SQL
+A direct path load calls on Oracle Database to lock tables and indexes at the start of the load, and release those locks when the load is finished.
+A conventional path load issues an Oracle Database call once for each array of rows to process a SQL

 A direct path load uses multiblock asynchronous I/O for writes to the database files.

-During a direct path load, processes perform their own write I/O, instead of using Oracle's buffer cache.
-This minimizes contention with other Oracle users.
+During a direct path load, processes perform their own write I/O, instead of using the Oracle Database buffer cache.
+This process method minimizes contention with other Oracle Database users.

 The sorted indexes option available during direct path loads enables you to presort data using high-performance sort routines that are native to your system or installation.

-When a table to be loaded is empty, the presorting option eliminates the sort and merge phases of index-building.
+When a table that you specify to load is empty, the presorting option eliminates the sort and merge phases of index-building.
 The index is filled in as data arrives.